JuliaSymbolics/SymbolicIntegration.jl/GSoCfinalReport_MattiaMichelettaMerlin.md

 While other things left to do are:
 - **Decrease loading time**: The first time you import the package in the Julia REPL with `using SymbolicIntegration.jl` it takes a while (roughly 5 min on a laptop) to create all the callable objects with the `@rule macro`.
 This could be solved by improving the `@rule macro`.
 - **Add to JuliaSymbolics/SymbolicIntegration.jl**: during the summer, a package has been revived that performs symbolic integration using various algorithms, and we decided to create one unified package where the user can choose which integration strategy to use.
-I need thus to add the rule-based strategy to that repo.
+I need thus to move all my code to that repo, the pr is underway: [pr](https://github.com/JuliaSymbolics/SymbolicIntegration.jl/pull/11).